Ask Your Questions We Will Help You!

 Here are complete list of questions and answers that will help you out regarding setting up account, mail storage limits, or regarding security.
 If you do not find the particular answer here contact us or call us 1(800) 624-5866

-Once you sign up for an account, our staff takes action.
-You are assigned a US street address at which to receive your mail deliveries.
+Once you submit your USPS Form 1583 (Postal Consent Form), our staff takes action.
 Simply fill out a change of address form or alert senders of your new address.
-Once mail arrives addressed to you at our main facility, we notify you of its arrival and make the image available to you through our online system.
+Once mail arrives addressed to you with your PMB number, we notify you and make the image available to you through our online system.
 You decide how to handle it.

 All of our addresses can be used for personal or business use, but they can sometimes not be accepted by certain financial institutions and government agencies.
 Online business listings will accept our street addresses but might not accept post office boxes.